 If you are concerned about the health of your kidneys, suffer from chronic kidney disease, or have received a kidney-related diagnosis, you may want to consider adding a renal nutritionist to your healthcare team.

 Renal nutritionists are dietetics professionals who help clients with kidney-related health concerns.
-A renal nutritionist may assist people with chronic kidney disease, who need dialysis, who have experienced kidney failure, or would benefit from adopting a renal diet.
+A renal nutritionist may assist people with chronic kidney disease who need dialysis, who have experienced kidney failure, or who would benefit from adopting a renal diet.

-In addition to helping people with kidney disease, the best renal nutritionists work with dialysis patients and individuals with other chronic illnesses, such as diabetes.
-Individuals with chronic illness can learn to make dietary changes to improve their overall health with the help of a renal nutritionist.
+In addition to helping people with kidney disease, the best renal nutritionists also work with dialysis patients and individuals with other chronic illnesses, such as diabetes.
+Individuals with chronic illness can learn to make dietary changes to improve their overall health with the help of a credentialed nutritionist.

-Before you start searching for a "nutritionist near me" or a "renal nutritionist near me," let's clarify some of the scenarios where working with a renal nutritionist is necessary:
+Before you start searching for a "nutritionist near me" or a "renal nutritionist near me," let's clarify some of the scenarios where working with a renal nutritionist is helpful:

 If you have been diagnosed with kidney disease